iunera/ypipe/README.md

 ## About iunera

-This Druid MCP Server is developed and maintained by **[iunera](https://www.iunera.com)**, a leading provider of advanced AI and data analytics solutions.

 iunera specializes in:
 - **AI-Powered Analytics**: Cutting-edge artificial intelligence solutions for data analysis
 - **Enterprise Data Platforms**: Scalable data infrastructure and analytics platforms (Druid, Flink, Kubernetes, Kafka, Spring)